-When it comes to scotch whiskies, heritage is an important driver in ensuring quality of a distillery’s product.
-Strathisla distillery in Keith is no exception to this and boats to be the oldest operational distillery in the Highlands of Scotland.
-The distillery is also home to the Chivas Regal whisky blends which are probably far more renowned around the world, and are currently in the final stages of a large refurbishment project, which should see visitors and fans of the brand come together in numbers.
+When it comes to scotch whiskies, heritage is an important driver in claiming quality of a distillery’s product.
+The Strathisla distillery in Keith is no exception to this and boasts to be the oldest operational distillery in the Highlands of Scotland.
+The distillery is also home to the Chivas Regal whisky blends which are probably far more renowned around the world.
+They are currently in the final stages of a large refurbishment project, which should see visitors and fans of the brand come together in numbers.
 This whisky is therefore more of a treat in one sense, as it is not part of the blending process and is granted its own single malt profile, being comprised of whiskies at least 12 years old, and having been, in recent years, repackaged in the Stockholm style bottle and sold at 40% ABV.

 Oh this is so sweet!
 The kind of sweetness that you get from candied oranges, or ‘candied’ anything for that matter.
 It also has a zest and zing to the nose that reminds me of sherbet & love heart sweets.
 There’s a good bit of citrus too adding to that zing.

 That sherbet sweetness and tingle carries on through the palate, but now the malt shows up to play and mingles effortlessly with the sweetness to create a digestive biscuit sort of flavour profile.
 The citrus fruit zest also develops to apricot and mango.
 Its definitely a sweet fruit experience.

 It has a lip-smacking finish.
 The alcohol disappears almost instantly but that sherbet tingle lasts forever and leaves behind the zest and sweetness of oranges and strawberries – definitely one for the summer!